Rockefeller State Park Preserve: Rockwood Hall

 Rockwood Hall, a section of the state park, was formerly the site of the home of William Rockefeller, brother of John D. Rockefeller.
-Laurence Rockefeller donated the land to New York in 1999 for use as a park.
+Laurance Rockefeller donated the land to New York in 1999 for use as a park.
 One of the early owners of the property was Alexander Slidell Mackenzie, who lived there from 1840 to 1848.
 Edwin Bartlett obtained the property and build Rockwood, an English Gothic castle of locally quarried stone.
 Bartlett sold the house to his business partner William Henry Aspinwall in 1860; Aspinwall made it his summer home and improved the property and house, and purchased enough land to make his estate 200 acre.
 Upon his death in 1875, his son Lloyd Aspinwall lived there until 1886.
 William Rockefeller then purchased it for $150,000.
 Rockefeller expanded his property to about 1000 acre and either renovated or rebuilt the castle.
 The resulting 204-room house measured 174 x 104 feet and was the second-largest private house in the U.S. at the time, only behind the Biltmore mansion in Asheville, North Carolina.
 After sitting vacant for a time, the mansion was torn down in the 1940s.